 Q5.
 What are the immunisation programmes available at the nearest health centre in your locality?
 Which of these diseases are the major health problems in your area

 Ans.
-There are different immunisation programmes available at the nearest health centre in my location i.e. Immunisation for infants, children and immunisation for pregnant women.
+There are different immunisation programmes available at the nearest health centre in my location i.e. Immunisation for infants, and children and immunisation for pregnant women.

 Disease which are the major health problems in my area is polio, typhoid, malaria, dengue, hepatitis-B etc.